nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **How the components interact with each other**

-The slightly simplified *Sequence Diagram* below shows how the components interact for the scenrio where the user issues the command `add /n Alice /g 2`.
+The slightly simplified *Sequence Diagram* below shows how the components interact for the scenario where the user issues the command `add /n Alice /g 2`.

 ![ArchitectureSequenceDiagram](images/ArchitectureSequenceDiagram.png)